easyoneweb/prorotype-easy-ai-server/README.md

 ## Additional information

-Easy-Bot-Service is built with Python 3.11.
+Easy-AI-Server is built with Python 3.11.
 Please, before proceed be sure to check official documentation on corresponding technology.

 # Copyright